 School of Law

 The School of Law at the University of Connecticut fosters professional and clinical training and outreach to the community that enhances law and policy both domestically and internationally.
 Our success is reflected in our standing as a national leader among public law schools and in our relationships with practitioners around the globe.
-Our University.
-Our Moment.
-The Campaign for UConn will raise support to enhance our education, research and outreach programs, helping us achieve our vision for the future.

 To realize our potential as a premier public law school, we must build a strong foundation of support that is comparable to peer public institutions.
 Our goals are to double our annual fund and grow our endowment from approximately $17 million to $32 million.
 Private gifts will be used to advance our academic, research and outreach missions, and increase support for students and faculty members.
 The School of Law is investing in areas of excellence that are critical to the future of Connecticut, the country and the world, including human rights, insurance, intellectual property and the environment.